Saving and investing

 Making your savings grow and being able to retire when and how you want is one of your most important financial objectives.
 But achieving this goal takes planning and perseverance.

-Details of investment maximums for ISAs and the Junior ISA.
+Details of investment maximums for ISAs, the Junior ISA and the Lifetime ISA.

 An ISA is a tax-free investment vehicle.
 When you invest your savings, shares or life insurance, as well as all authorised retail investment schemes and UK Real Estate Investment Trusts into an ISA, your income and gains from the investments are free from income tax and capital gains tax.